 The B21F engine is provided with a fuel injection system called the CI system (Continuous Injection), which means that the injectors are open and inject fuel as long as the engine is operating.

-This system has few moving parts, is reliable and copes with the exhaust emission standards.
+This system has few moving parts, is reliable and meets the exhaust emission standards at maximum efficiency.

 Air supplied to the engine is continuously measured and determines the amount of fuel injected.